MartinThoma/hwr-experiments/README.md

    backup.py
 3. Delete files in preprocessing, features and model folder
 4. `$ train.py`: 30 minutes (eventually multiple times for SLP)

+## Add new symbols

+See "update existing classifier", but with modifications:

+1. adjust the model files (number of output neurons)
+2. Adjust the data source (look in hwr-experiments/raw-datasets)

+## After new training

+1. Run `$ test.py -n 3` (should be less than 5%)